Posterior Meta-Replay for Continual Learning: Algorithms

 \subsection{Posterior-Replay with explicit parametric distributions}

 We now present the algorithms that can be used to obtain what we refer to as \textit{explicit} approximate posterior distributions, i.e., simple posterior approximations $q_{\bm{\theta}^{(t)}}(\mathbf{W})$ that can be sampled from according to a predefined function (cf. Eq. \ref{sm:eq:reparam:trick} and Eq. \ref{sm:eq:reparam:trick:radial}).
+Although in the main text only results obtained for BbB are reported (noted \textit{PosteriorReplay-Exp}), we consider here additional \textit{explicit} methods and therefore denote each individual method as \textit{PosteriorReplay-$<$method$>$}.